isGavri/jlox/README.md

 We start the interpreter by scanning the source (file or REPL) we implement a regular gramma (type 3) or finite automata to validate the input of the language, this only on a lexical level, this means only validates lexemes ("words").
 We also assing the lexemes to tokens (so it has a higher abstraction) and handle errors that could occur on this phase (unterminated strings, unexpected characters), basically when the grammar fails.

 Basically the definition of our regular grammar (and thus of our language) turns out like so

+*Needs fix to include new tokens added in the challenges and own features ternary operator and i dont remeber what else*

 ```